cfengine/documentation/examples/policy/example_aborting_execution.markdown

 Sometimes it is useful to abort a bundle execution if certain conditions are not met, for example when validating input to a bundle.
-The following policy uses a list of regular expressions for classes, or class expressions that `cf-agent` will watch out for.
+The following policy uses a list of regular expressions for classes, or class expressions that [`cf-agent`][cf-agent] will watch out for.
 If any of these classes becomes defined, it will cause the current bundle to be aborted.

 ```cf3